LD4P/arm/modeling_recommendations/limitation_statements.md

 Limitation statements are important to researchers because they are a clear indication about the scarcity of an instance, and can give details about the production and distribution of a resource.
 The copy’s numbering, for its part, can provide specific details about a given item, such as whether it was one of the numbered copies that was issued with an additional print, or whether it was a copy that was distributed among the author’s friends rather than sold.

+Because limitation statements are capturing string values, rather than creating a distinct predicate, the proposal is to create a subclass of bf:Note, http://example.org/LimitationNote.

 Term Specifications
 -------------------

-**Datatype property**

-**ex:hasLimitation**
+**ex:LimitationNote (class)**
-> - **Label:** has limitation
+> - **Label:** Limitation note
-> - **Definition:** Statement relating to the size and nature of a print run limited to a specific quantity of copies produced, or a statement relating to the enumeration and nature of a copy in relation to the larger print run.
+> - **Definition:** A note relating to the size and nature of a print run limited to a specific quantity of copies produced, or a statement relating to the enumeration and nature of a copy in relation to the larger print run.
+> - **Subclass of:** bf:Note

 Sample data
 -----------
 "350 copies of this book have been designed and printed by Sebastian Carter at the Rampant Lions Press ... hand-set in Hunt Roman, and ...
 Monotype Plantin Light with Monotype Albertus for the title.
 The paper is Zerkall mould-made wove.
 50 have been signed by Ronald Blythe, include an additional set of prints from the five blocks and are specially bound.
-Both bindings are by the Fine Bindery, Wellingborough"--Colophon.
+Both bindings are by the Fine Bindery, Wellingborough" --Colophon.

 Library’s copy numbered A.P.
 II